 Acupuncture has been practiced for thousands of years and plays an important role in traditional Chinese medicine (TCM).
 Acupuncturists treat medical conditions by inserting slender metal needles into the skin at specific points on the body.
-According to principles of TCM, health is governed by the flow of energy (known as qi, or chi) throughout the body along pathways called meridians.
+According to principles of TCM, health is governed by the flow of energy (known as qi, pronounced “chee”) throughout the body along pathways called meridians.
 Illness occurs when this energy flow is disrupted or becomes unbalanced, the theory goes.
 Precise insertion of acupuncture needles is said to restore the flow of qi and improve health.

 Western medicine doesn’t recognize the concepts of qi and meridians.
 However, a solid body of scientific evidence suggests alternate explanations for why acupuncture might provide pain relief.

 “There’s a lot of research that says when we put an acupuncture needle into the body, a number of physiological mechanisms occurs,” says Brian Berman, MD, professor of family & community medicine and director of the Center for Integrative Medicine at the University of Maryland School of Medicine.

-A well-placed needle insertion sets off a cascade of events, Dr. Berman explains, producing a signal that travels along the spinal cord to the brain, triggering a release of neurotransmitters called endorphins and enkephalins, which scientists believe reduce the sensation of pain.
-Research also shows that the inserting an acupuncture needle induces production of cortisol, a hormone that helps to control inflammation.
+A well-placed needle sets off a cascade of events, Dr. Berman explains, producing a signal that travels along the spinal cord to the brain, triggering a release of neurotransmitters called endorphins and enkephalins, which scientists believe reduce the sensation of pain.
+Research also shows that inserting an acupuncture needle induces production of cortisol, a hormone that helps control inflammation.
 Acupuncture may stimulate activity of other pain-relieving chemicals in the body as well.